shinyworks/shinybatch/tests/testthat/_snaps/aaa-conditions.md

-# .shinybatch_abort message formatting is correct
+# .chains_abort message formatting is correct

     Code
-      .shinybatch_abort("This is a test message.", subclass = "snapshot") Condition
+      .chains_abort("This is a test message.", subclass = "snapshot") Condition
       Error:
       !
 This is a test message.